voxduy/voxduy.github.io/_tabs/about.md

 > Hi there!
 It's a pleasure to see you here.
 Please leave some words if you visited this site ^^ {: .prompt-info }

-Some of words to introduce myself:

 + LEARNING - Kubernetes
-+ RESEARCHING - eBPF for DDoS Protection, Containerlab - Lab as a Code
++ RESEARCHING - eBPF for DDoS Protection, Containerlab - Lab as a code
 + Huge passion for Raspberry Pi, Home Lab, DIY.

+Some of words to introduce myself:

 **Vo Nhat Duy**
 Senior Network Engineer at VNG Cloud